Designing a Modern, Secure, and Simple VDR Experience

 Bankers & Clients

-• A secure and trustworthy space to upload and share sensitive documents
+• A secure, trustworthy space to manage sensitive documents

-• Easy permission setup that works at scale, especially when inviting large investor groups
+• Scalable and simple permission setup for large investor groups

 • Visibility into investor engagement to measure interest

-• A scalable and maintainable base for future analytics
+• A scalable foundation for analytics and future growth

 The Process